-It is great that we live in an age where women taking positions of power is better than it has been (we still have far to go!) but when friends and family hear of this, there is still the odd joke made.
+It is great that we live in an age where women taking positions of power is better than it has been (we still have far to go!), but when friends and family hear of this, they still make the odd joke.
 Whilst it is intended to be harmless fun, it is still mildly damaging.

 Whether working at home or in the office, it is important to be able to be comfortable with the fact that the balance of power may be different in work compared to at home.